 - Bring both documents to your driver license office.

 Reporting your stolen license does more than just save you a few bucks; it also helps prevent someone from stealing your identity.
 Learn more about protecting your identity on our identity theft page.

 You can replace your lost Florida license, permit, or ID card online or in person.
-If you're a non-immigrant (i.e. you're a non-U.S. citizen who is legally in the country for work, school, or other related purposes), you must apply in person.
+If you're a non-immigrant or if you are interested in upgrading your ID with one that is REAL ID-compliant, then you must apply in person.

 Alternatively, you can go ahead and renew your license or ID if you are within 18 months of the expiration date.